-Finally, since 2011 he served as Director of Chamber Operations to Governor Cuomo where he was responsible for the execution of Governor Cuomo’s public appearances across the State, requiring detailed knowledge of the Governor’s policy initiatives, New York’s geo-politics, including Federal, State and local officials as well as every State agency and authority.
+Since 2011 he served as Director of Chamber Operations to former Governor Andrew Cuomo where he was responsible for the execution of Governor Cuomo’s public appearances across the State, requiring detailed knowledge of the Governor’s policy initiatives, New York’s geo-politics, including Federal, State and local officials as well as every State agency and authority.

 Commissioner Howard received Bachelor of Science from Syracuse University’s S.I.
 Newhouse School of Public Communications and resides in Albany, New York.

 See other web pages in the category: Other